ubercomrade/mimosa/docs/python_reference_architecture.md

 # Python Reference Architecture

-> **Stage 0 audit artifact.** Frozen at Python commit `95e8dbb` (2026-07-10).
+> **Historical migration artifact.** Frozen at Python commit `95e8dbb`
-> This document maps the existing Python implementation to guide the Julia port.
-> It is not a specification of Julia behavior; it records what exists, what must be preserved, and what must not be copied literally.
+> (2026-07-10).
+The Python package described below has been removed from the
+> active source tree.
+Paths, commands, metrics, and architecture in this file
+> are preserved for provenance only and do not describe the current Mimosa.jl
+> API.
+See [Documentation Map](README.md) for current documentation.

 ## 1. Module map